Steven Carrington: Season 6

 Steven is heartbroken when Luke is killed in the terrorist attack at Amanda's wedding.
 After returning to Denver, he grows closer to Sammy Jo who has reconciled with Krystle.
 Steven is also needed to help Blake, who is having serious health problems.
 In episode 132, a frightened Sammy Jo confesses to Steven that she's been involved with a plot to kidnap Krystle and replace her with a look-alike.
 She has learned that her co-conspirators have been poisoning Blake.
 Steven saves his father from faux-Krystle while Sammy Jo frees Krystle from her captors.

 After Blake recovers he announces plans to put Steven on his board of directors.
 As part of his job, Steven must work with state senator Bart Fallmont who does not agree with Denver-Carrington's business plans.
-While working together, Bart and Steven develop a romantic interest towards each other but decide not to pursue it as Bart has not come out as a homosexual.
+While working together, Bart and Steven develop a romantic interest in each other but decide not to pursue it as Bart has not come out as a homosexual.
 Adam, with Denver-Carrington's interests in mind, leaks to the press that Bart is a closeted gay man.
-In the midst of the scandal, Bart is removed from the state senate.
+Amid the scandal, Bart is removed from the state senate.
 Bart accuses Steven of betraying him for Denver-Carrington, but Steven knows the true culprit is Adam.
 Meanwhile, Sammy Jo and Clay, Bart's brother, are engaged.
 In episode 146, Steven worries that Sammy Jo may fight for custody again.

 Season 7

 In episode 155, Sammy Jo taunts Steven with threats of a custody battle.
 In episode 157, Steven is distressed to learn that Danny is demonstrating troubling behavior at school.
-Sammy Jo continues to threaten Steven, but by episode 163 her quickie marriage to Clay is in trouble and two episodes later it is annulled.
+Sammy Jo continues to threaten Steven, but by episode 163 her quickie marriage to Clay Fallmont is in trouble and two episodes later it is annulled.
 Sammy Jo and Steven agree to put aside their differences for Danny's benefit, and in episode 166 agree to live together platonically in an attempt to give Danny a normal home life.
-In episode 171, however, they give into romantic feelings and make love.
+In episode 171, however, they give in to romantic feelings and make love.
 Steven, once again, is conflicted over his emotions and sexuality.
-In episode 172, a frustrated Steven goes recklessly horseback riding, and is injured when he is thrown from his horse.
+In episode 172, a frustrated Steven goes recklessly horseback riding and is injured when he is thrown from his horse.
 He decides to move out of Sammy Jo's ranch and leaves Danny with his mother.
 He announces that he will leave Denver after Adam's wedding.
 Unfortunately, a not-so-dead Matthew Blaisdel and his native South American henchmen crash the wedding and take the family hostage.